adamdjbrett/nabpr/_posts/2019-02-11-carson-newman-university-assistant-professor-of-religion.md

 title: 'Carson-Newman University &#8211; Assistant Professor of Religion'
 date: 2019-02-11T15:44:38+00:00
 author: adamdjbrett
-excerpt: "Carson-Newman University is seeking to hire an Assistant Professor of Religion."
+teaser: "Carson-Newman University is seeking to hire an Assistant Professor of Religion."
 layout: page
 redirect_from: ?p=1668
 permalink: /2019/02/11/carson-newman-university-assistant-professor-of-religion/